 Fun Homeschool Geography Resources

-It wasn’t just about naming countries, preschoolers can touch a country to hear its music ( use it as a music resource, too), older ones can start naming continents and oceans before moving on to countries and capitols.
+It wasn’t just about naming countries, preschoolers can touch a country to hear its music ( use it as a music resource, too), older ones can start naming continents and oceans before moving on to countries.
 You can also use it to find out the distance or flying time between any two points.

 An Illustrated Kids World Map for Floor or Wall